Portuguese conquest of Ceuta: Assault of Ceuta

 Prince Henry left behind a detachment of men to secure the gate while they waited for rest of the army; it arrived shortly afterwards commanded by the King, prince Pedro and the Constable Nuno Álvares Pereira.
 King John would however take no further part in the fighting, and sat by the gate.
-During the urban fighting, rumour spread among the Portuguese troops that prince Henry had perished, as he could not be located.
-Upon being informed of the rumoured death of his son, king John is supposed to have replied that "such is the end which soldiers must expect".
+During the urban fighting, princes Henry and Peter lost contact with the main Portuguese force and rumour spread that they had perished, as they could not be located.
+Upon being informed of the rumoured death of his son, king John supposedly replied that "such is the end which soldiers must expect".
+However towards the evening they were found, the lower city was secured and news spread that the Muslims were evacuating the citadel.
+Princes Henry, Peter and Edward gathered a council and decided to storm the citadel the following morning.

-Salah ben Salah held the citadel of Ceuta till sundown, but seeing no way to resist the Portuguese, he fled the city with a number of his men, taking their families and all they could carry.
-Only in the following morning of 21 August did the Portuguese realize the citadel was deserted.
+Meanwhile, Salah ben Salah held the citadel of Ceuta till sundown, but seeing no way to resist the Portuguese, he fled the city with a number of his men, taking their families and all they could carry.

+After sunset scouts Portuguese reported that all its garrison had fled.
+Before dark, they marched up to its gates and began tearing them down with axes, but two Muslims shouted from atop the walls that no one else was left and they opened the doors. Álvaro Vaz de Almada, 1st Count of Avranches was first hoisted the flag of Lisbon (or of Saint Vicent) over the Ceuta castle per orders of the king.
+This symbol still stands today as the flag of Ceuta, but in which the coat of arms of the Kingdom of Portugal were added to the center.
 Ceuta was entirely in Portuguese hands and fighting ceased.
 Most of Ceutas residents fled the city, though a considerable number was killed in the action, and a few women, children and elderly unable to flee or take up arms could still be found in their houses.

-Álvaro Vaz de Almada, 1st Count of Avranches was first hoisted the flag of Lisbon (or of Saint Vicent) over the Ceuta castle per orders of the king.
-This symbol still stands today as the flag of Ceuta, but in which the coat of arms of the Kingdom of Portugal were added to the center.

 Flag of Ceuta, based on the flag of Lisbon.

 John's son Henry the Navigator distinguished himself in the battle, being wounded during the conquest.